mmahnken/pronounce_gaelic/README.md

-# pronounce_gaelic
+# Pronounce Gaelic
-a foreign language learning game
+A foreign language learning game that leverages the power of React.js, HTML5, (eventually d3) and your beautiful voice.

 ## Languages Supported
 - [x] Gaelic